 Here we take a look at 4 great films inspired by the world of finance.

-Starring Michael Douglas, Charlie Sheen and Martin Sheen, Wall Street tell the story of Gordon Gekko (Douglas), a ruthless and greedy corporate raider, who is idolized by young-and- impatient broker Bud Fox (Charlie Sheen).
+Starring Michael Douglas, Charlie Sheen, and Martin Sheen, Wall Street tell the story of Gordon Gekko (Douglas), a ruthless and greedy corporate raider, who is idolized by young-and- impatient broker Bud Fox (Charlie Sheen).

-Wheedling his way into Gekko’s inner circle, Fox is willing to do anything to climb the ladder and reach the top – this includes trading on illegal inside information.
+Wheeling his way into Gekko’s inner circle, Fox is willing to do anything to climb the ladder and reach the top – this includes trading on illegal inside information.

 Charles Geisst, professor of finance at Manhattan College and author of the 1997 book Wall Street: A History told The Independent: “That movie is probably as relevant today as it was then.

 Things change, the markets change, but the attitudes of … corporate executives treating the average person as a pawn on a chessboard – I think that concept has not changed very much and is still widely held.”

 Wolf of Wall Street

 Based on the true story of Jordan Belfort (Leonardo DiCaprio), Wolf of Wall Street shows how the mighty can fall.